SanjeevaRDodlapati/QeMLflow/reports/active/framework_status.md

 ## Conclusion

-ChemML has been successfully transformed from a development codebase to a **production-ready chemical machine learning framework**.
+QeMLflow has been successfully transformed from a development codebase to a **production-ready chemical machine learning framework**.
 All core functionality is operational, thoroughly tested, and properly documented.
 The framework is ready for both research and production use.

 ---